Nat1anWasTaken/Bard/README.md

 Google Bard, but on Discord.

-The reverse engineering is modified from [acheong08/Bard](https://github.com/acheong08/Bard), added async features.
+The reverse engineering is based on [acheong08/Bard](https://github.com/acheong08/Bard).
+Thanks acheong08 for creating this.

 ## Screenshot